buddydev/bp-activity-plus-reloaded/readme.txt

 = Credit =
 BuddyPress Activity Plus Reloaded is a fork of *BuddyPress Activity Plus*(now abandoned) by @wpmudev.
 We have refactored it to wok with current BuddyPress/WordPress. and we plan to maintain and further develop it.
+ We will like to express our sincere gratitude to the @wpmudv team for their cooperation in getting this plugin back.

+If you are looking to optimize media, We recommend [Smush](https://wordpress.org/plugins/wp-smushit/) to optimize your BuddyPress media.

 = Contribute =
 The plugin is available on gihub.
 You can contribute by sending pull request, reporting errors and helping others.